holochain/holochain-rust/README.md

 1. install (or update to) the correct version of rust
 2. build all the rust libraries from the source code in this repository.
+3. build and install the command-line tools.

 ### Docker

-However, we mostly use [docker](https://www.docker.com/) because it's easier to count on things working the expected way across platforms.
+We also use [docker](https://www.docker.com/).
 The `docker` folder contains scripts to build and run docker images.

 ### NixOS